How Often Should You Train BJJ? Finding Your Ideal Weekly Split

 • Friday: BJJ (drilling)

-• Saturday: Open mat or competition training
+• Saturday: Open mat

 Best for: Competitors preparing for tournaments, athletes with flexible schedules, experienced practitioners (2+ years).